 The KWC is dedicated to sustainable forestry– a practice that incorporates air, water and soil resources, as well as forest vegetation for comprehensive ecosystem management.
 Sustainable forestry recognizes the recreational and economic benefits as well as the intrinsic value of land and nature, and seeks to retain that value for long-term benefit.

 The Kickapoo Woods Cooperative (KWC) began in 2000 when a group of neighbors in Vernon County met in a local farmer’s barn and decided to join together to better manage their forests.
 They saw a need for the timber resources in this area to be managed in a way that is beneficial to the environment while at the same time producing needed goods that would support the local economy.
 KWC focused their efforts and ambitions on forest management and education.
 Grants from the Kickapoo Valley Reforestation (“Nuzum’s”) Fund allowed the Co-op to contract with management and education coordinators.
 Using word of mouth, direct contact, educational field days and seminars, the Co-op began to grow.
 In 2008, it had just over 265 members owning over 27,000 acres in nine counties all in Kickapoo Valley and neighboring watersheds.
-Membership currently numbers nearly 400 properties with a total of 40,000 acres.
+Membership recently surpassed 500 landowners, with more than 70,000 acres!

 KWC works together with conservation organizations, Wisconsin DNR, county agencies, sawmills, loggers, secondary wood manufacturers, other natural resource professionals, and especially the KWC member landowners to create a positive long-term impact on the local forest resource and community.
 The Co-op is devoted to principles of sustainable forestry management that provide us with regeneration of trees; perpetual wood products; maintenance of soil, water, and air resources; continual wildlife habitat; and enjoyment of the natural world.
 Sustainable forestry dictates that as a resource is used it should be replaced by an equal amount of the resource grown – in a manner that will never come to an end.
 It uses scientific principles to manage land to allow for continuous deviations while keeping all ecosystem functions in place.
 Sustainable forestry recognizes human values along with the intrinsic value of land and nature.